armijnhemel/devicecode/doc/design_fcc_downloads.md

 associated with them.
 The FCC id consists of a vendor part, and a device specific part.

+FCC ids can apply to multiple devices (example: they contain identical hardware) and some devices can have multiple FCC ids (example: there are multiple devices in a single box, each with a separate FCC id).
+This makes it easier to make connections between devices to see if they are identical.

-## FCC website
+## FCC websites

 All the documents are published on the FCC website, which, like many US government websites, is horribly slow and not very good for downloading data in bulk, or for searching.
-As a result there are various websites that index the FCC website, republish the documents and offer search functionality, all while also serving advertisments.
+As a result there are various websites that index the FCC website, republish the documents and offer search functionality.
+Some these were mainly created to serve advertisements.

 [fcc]:https://en.wikipedia.org/wiki/Federal_Communications_Commission